lzhenn/tracacode/SRC_MOD_LIB-2017/SourceMods-phys_audit/ReadMe.md

-### SourceMods-phys_audit
+# SourceMods-phys_audit

 PHYS_AUDIT is an online, process-based audit module in CAM physics package.
 The idea is sourced from [Lu and Cai (2010)](https://link.springer.com/content/pdf/10.1007/s00382-009-0673-x.pdf) in an idealized CGCM to quantify contributions to polar warming amplification.
-Please use keyword "LZN" to lock the modification parts.
+Please use keyword "LZN" to lock the modification parts in source code.

 Currently, the `physpkg.F90` in CAM workflow has been seperated into the following subprocesses for audit.
 Note that they are not seperated in "elemental" processes presenting in `physpkg.F90`.
 For example, we combined Rayleigh friction, PBL vertical diffusion, and aerosol dry deopsition together as `SFVD`.